-It is the responsibility of supervisors of secretaries and other employees who may have contact with student grades to inform them of the student's right to privacy of academic records.

-First-Year Midterm Estimates:

-In order to identify and intervene with students who are having trouble in several courses, it will be required that all faculty teaching first year students notify the Registrar halfway through the fall and spring semester if a student is in danger of receiving a C-, D or an F. The Registrar will notify the student, and notification will also be made to the faculty adviser, the appropriate Dean, and the Dean of first year students.

-Participation in a Declared Major during Freshman Year: In cases where it is not current policy, freshmen are to be allowed to take courses in their declared majors.

-Change of Major:

-To change from one major to another in one's school requires completion of a 'change of major' form.
+employees who may have contact with student grades to inform them of the student's right to privacy of academic records.
+AC: 10/04/1993 First-Year Midterm Estimates: In order to identify and intervene with students who are having trouble in several courses, it will be required that all faculty teaching first year students notify the Registrar halfway through the fall and spring semester if a student is in danger of receiving a C-, D or an F. The Registrar will notify the student, and notification will also be made to the faculty adviser, the appropriate Dean, and the Dean of first year students.
+AC: 11/01/1993 amended AC: 10/03/1994 Participation in a Declared Major during Freshman Year: In cases where it is not current policy, freshmen are to be allowed to take courses in their declared majors.
+CR: 11/02/1987 Change of Major: To change from one major to another in one's school requires completion of a 'change of major' form.
 The form must be signed by the Chairperson/Coordinator of the major in which the student is currently enrolled, the Chairperson/Coordinator of the major which the student desires and the dean of the school.
 The form is then forwarded to the University Registrar.

-Double Majors:

-The concept of a Double Major is endorsed.

-Individually Designed Majors: The proposal for individually designed majors is approved.
-AC: 02/12/2001 Policies on Minors:

-In addition to carrying a major, a student may exercise the option of selecting a minor outside the area of specialization.
+AC: 12/04/1989 Double Majors: The concept of a Double Major is endorsed.
+CR: 11/02/1987 Individually Designed Majors: The proposal for individually designed majors is approved.
+AC: 02/12/2001 Policies on Minors: In addition to carrying a major, a student may exercise the option of selecting a minor outside the area of specialization.
 A minor is a cluster of related courses drawn from one or more curriculum areas, usually in the range of 15 to 18 credits.
 Minors are described under individual curriculum areas.

+It is the responsibility of supervisors of secretaries and other